hackupc/guides-page/_pages/guide/hacker.md

 ## :shower: Showers

 Don't forget to take a shower!
-Especially this year, after a pandemic, it's really necessary to get showers and be hygienic!
+Especially this year, after a pandemic, it’s really necessary to take showers and be hygienic!
 We will provide 2 different slots on Saturday (morning and afternoon) where you will be able to have a shower.

 Showers will be available on Saturday from 9:15AM to 11:00AM and from 5:00PM to 7:00PM.
 Please bring your towel and toiletry, as we will not provide it.
 The showers are shared among other people, if you feel uncomfortable you can bring a swimming suit.
 They are obviously separated for gender.